botpress/botpress/docs/guide/docs/main/code.md

 You can also use one of the pre-loaded **Skills** to perform tasks that require more complexity than can be added in a normal node.

 If you want to include other dependencies not already included, there are two possible ways.
-You can add the `node_modules` folder containing your dependency in the same folder as your Action, or you can [create a module](../advanced/custom-module) that includes your dependency.
+You can add the `node_modules` folder containing your dependency in the same folder as your Action.

 To help you visualize how it works, check the snippet below.
 We've commented out a "hidden" portion of the code since all you need to include in your `.js` files is your actual code.